 Traveling Adventures: Machu Picchu and Beyond with Kids

 1. Wait until you leave the airport to do your big money exchange.

+Or unless exchange a few dollars at the airport.
 The Peruvian currency is the “Nuevo Sol” or “Sol” for short.
 You’ll need to calculate ahead of time approximately how much the dollar is worth and then get your money exchanged either at the airport or in the town of Cusco.
-I was told that I would find better exchange rates in town.
+I highly recommend you wait to do the latter.
 We exchanged most of our money in the shops around Plaza de las Armas.
 You can go from each little store and ask for their exchange rate if you’re trying to find the best rate.
 Always use extra caution when pulling out money when traveling.
 This is best done behind closed doors or at least out of sight.

 2. Travel when the kids are younger — you’ll get great discounts!